erikh/go-defaults/README.md

 Similar to rust's `Default` trait; just make sure you call the `defaults.Default()` function against pointer versions of your structs.
 It will only fill values that are not already at their golang-defined defaults, meaning you can use this after setting struct elements and it will do the right thing.

 Note that you can overwrite the `CONVERSIONS` map in the package after initialization to adjust how things are parsed.
-Reasonable defaults have been supplied, but custom types are not supported.
+Reasonable defaults have been supplied, custom types are not supported with the struct tag; you must use the `Default` function.
 Only those that support `reflect.Type` as a constant.

 You can also define custom types by writing a `func (t *Type) Default() error` function which modifies your struct directly.
 It will be called if it exists for all structs in the tree including the top level.
 This is very similar to the Rust `Default` trait.